Diagnostic procedures

 Now, we can force the engine to go rich.
 Blow the UNLIT propane blowtorch into the air intake, or block it partially, whichever method you prefer.
 The voltage should rise to about 900 mV, then start falling off as the ECU compensates by reducing the injector pulse width.

 Faulty sensors can hover around one intermediate voltage and not cycle up and down.
-A sensor producing no voltage under any circumstances is definately in need of replacement.
+A sensor producing no voltage under any circumstances is definitely in need of replacement.

 Why use an original sensor from Lambdapower, and not a universal type?